-There are also a number of other vendors of file systems suitable for Linux.
+There are also a number of other vendors of file systems suitable for Linux and these include the Scale Logic OS agnostic HyperFS file system, DVS, Facilis and Isilon.
 Blackmagic Design only tests with StorNext but this is primarily because there are too many variations to test all others, so we recommend you consult with your file system vendor for details of what each system can offer you.